ClimateImpactLab/cookiecutter-pypackage/{{cookiecutter.project_slug}}/README.rst

                 project.
-The name has to be globally unique (not just within the {{ cookiecutter.github_organization }}), so if you chose something with a common name you may have to rename the docs. iv.     next time you push code to master, docs should build automatically.
+The name has to be globally unique (not just within the {{ cookiecutter.github_organization }}), so if you chose something with a common name you may have to rename the docs. iv.     go to the settings page for your new docs site, and navigate to the 'advanced settings' tab. add `requirements_rtd.txt` to the "requirements file" field.
+        v.      next time you push code to master, docs should build automatically.
 You can view them at
                 https://{{ cookiecutter.project_slug }}.readthedocs.io/en/latest/
                 (substitute whatever name you chose).